IBM/Kubernetes-container-service-GitLab-sample/README.md

 This project shows how a common multi-component application can be deployed on the Bluemix Kubernetes Container service.
 Bluemix Container Service combines Docker and Kubernetes to deliver powerful container orchestration.

 GitLab represents a typical multi-tier app and each component will have their own container(s).
 The microservice containers will be for the web tier, the state/job database with Redis and PostgreSQL as the database.
+This example is also deployable using Compose for PostgreSQL in Bluemix as the database.

 ![Flow](images/gitlab_container_2.png)